Clinical data registries are useful across many parts of healthcare. One of their most valuable purposes is post-market surveillance.

 Once you collect data for a given device or product, the next step is transforming it into real-world evidence.
 This involves combining, blending, validating, and analyzing various data sources.
 These analyses can be risk- and reliability-adjusted according to the data ingested, and then presented to stakeholders in an interactive and engaging way.

-Once you are collecting and analyzing data, you need a way to interpret the data easily and readily.
+Once you are finished collecting and analyzing data, you need a way to interpret the data easily and readily.
 Here are a few things to keep in mind:

 Clinical data registries are uniquely useful in their ability to facilitate post-market surveillance for three reasons.